Thomas Richard Fraser: Life

 In 1889 and 1890 he reported about an arrow poison used in coastal areas of Kenya and Nigeria and analysed the highly poisonous Calabar bean and Strophanthus hispidus.
 In 1897, he was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
 From 1898 to 1899 he was president of the Government Commission for the research on the plague in India.
 He served as President of the Royal College of Physicians of Edinburgh from 1900 to 1902.
 He was knighted in the 1902 Coronation Honours for his work on the Indian Plague Commission, receiving the accolade from King Edward VII at Buckingham Palace on 24 October 1902.
 In 1908 he was elected President of the Association of Physicians of Great Britain and Ireland.
+In 1914 he was elected President of the Harveian Society of Edinburgh.

 He received honorary doctorates from the universities of Aberdeen (LLD), Glasgow (LLD), Edinburgh (LLD), Cambridge (DSc) and Dublin (MD).

 In later years he lived at 13 Drumsheugh Gardens in Edinburgh's West End.

 He died in Edinburgh on 4 January 1920.
 He is buried in Dean Cemetery in western Edinburgh, not far from his home.
 The grave lies in the south-west of the first northern extension, on the wall backing onto the original cemetery.